MeetPlan/MeetPlanDocker/INSTALLATION_en.md

 - 0.5 GB RAM
 - Around 8GB for whole OS installation

 I however, recommend "2 vCPUs" and "2GB of RAM".
 You should pick "40GB of disk space".
 You MUST select an IP address.
 If you are not sure if IP address is already used by another machine, just create a new one.
 Click "next".
 Name the server as you wish.
-You must also select the public SSH key, generated before.
+You must also select the public SSH key, generated beforehand.

 ![image](https://user-images.githubusercontent.com/52399966/167491384-def45e4e-0ca9-49c3-9bca-00544f5d91bb.png)